This is one of those posts no woman ever wants to be qualified to write. Not from the voice of first-person, at least.

 Motherhood is no longer reserved only for women who birth babies, or even those of us who bring children home from other bellies.
 Motherhood is a call for all women who follow Jesus – to plant small, root deep, and bear life.
 Forever families are being grown all over the world by teen girls, women with no husbands, women who have suffered miscarriages, and women who have closed wombs.
 How is God’s forever family growing?
 What is the seed?
 The Gospel of Jesus carried within their redemption stories…going out through their hospitality, friendships, service, worship, gifts, and even in their honest struggle with Jesus in their longings.
 They may not see they are growing children around them, but they are!
 And you are or can be too!

 If you know someone struggling with infertility or feeling useless, without anything to offer, would you consider sharing this message with her today?
-My book shares more of my journey too, as well as the hope that is available to all of us with broken places!
-You can get a copy here or on Amazon today.
+My book shares a little bit of my infertility journey too, with the larger focus being on the hope that is available to all of us with broken places!
+(Update: my new book coming out October 1, 2019 deals directly with infertility, adoption and fostering, so be sure to watch for this resource!)
 You can also share this interview I did recently on Author/Speaker Carol McCleod’s podcast called The Joy of Motherhood.
 I’m on episode #26, you can’t miss me, I’m the one with the name Heather Yates.
 I hope you and the women you share it with feel a little lighter in your hearts as well friends!